devilhyt/ecg-federated-learning-public/NOTE.md

     - ~~Random Mask~~
 2. ~~Outlier Handling~~
     - ~~Clip the signal to the range of ±3 standard deviations.~~
+3. Data Length Standardization
+    - Target time is 60sec
+    - Target length is 6000 (Target time * resampled frequency)
+    - If signal length > Target length
+        - Discard the redundant signal.
+    - If signal length < Target length
+        - Zero padding.
+    - If signal length = Target length
+        - Do nothing.
-3. Voltage Normalization
+4. Voltage Normalization
     - min-max normalization
     - ~~mean normalization~~
     - ~~z-score normalization~~
-4. Convert To Tensor
+5. Convert To Tensor
-5. Unsqueeze
+6. Unsqueeze
-6. Imbalance Dataset Handling
+7. Imbalance Dataset Handling
     - Using `WeightedRandomSampler`.
-7. Federated Dataset Partitioning
+8. Federated Dataset Partitioning
     - Using one of methods in `flwr_datasets.partitioner`.